-ARK staff and our contractors that need to visit tenancies for Housing / Maintenance / Safety issues should make tenants aware of Ark procedures to eliminate exposure to second hand smoke if there are known people that smoke in these tenancies.
+Ark staff and our contractors that need to visit tenancies for housing / repairs / safety issues should make tenants aware of Ark procedures to eliminate exposure to second hand smoke if there are known people that smoke in these tenancies.

 Ark staff and contractors can refuse to enter a property if the tenant does not agree to eliminate or reduce exposure to second hand smoke pre and during an arranged visit.